arobd/arobd/README.md

 ### Hello World! 👋

-I am a seasoned information technology professional with a combined experience of 18+ years as full stack web developer, DevOps engineer, head of engineering and cloud architect.
-I am enthusiastic about technology and education.
-On a mission of making the systems better, automated, industry standard and RnD based development.
+An accomplished Information Technology professional with over 20 years of comprehensive experience spanning roles as a frontend/backend/full-stack developer, DevOps engineer, Head of Engineering, and Cloud Architect.
+Passionate about technology and education, I am dedicated to enhancing systems by leveraging automation, industry standards, and innovative R&D methodologies.